-The charge applies to a test activation when it fails to deliver demand response capacity up to its capacity obligation into the energy market.
+The charge applies when the resource fails to deliver demand response capacity up to its capacity obligation into the energy market during a test activation.

-35 These curtailment reason codes are described in Market Manual 4.3: Real-Time Scheduling of the Physical Markets, Section 6.6 - Transaction Coding.
+&lt;sup>35 These curtailment reason codes are described in Market Manual 4.3: Real-Time Scheduling of the Physical Markets, Section 6.6 - Transaction Coding.